thecdrz/DeadLink/README.md

 Release notes: https://github.com/thecdrz/DeadLink/releases/tag/v2.11.5

 # How it Works
-DeadLink works by connecting to your server's telnet console and monitoring it for chat messages and player data.
-Messages are relayed to and from the server using Discord, allowing for seamless communication between in-game players and Discord users, plus comprehensive server analytics.
+DeadLink connects to your server’s telnet console to read game state (chat, players, time) and post summarized insights to Discord.
+It supports sending selected messages back to the server (optional), but its focus is a reliable companion experience: analytics, alerts, and an interactive control panel.

 # Enhanced Features
 This CDRZ fork adds intelligent analysis capabilities that monitor player activity and provide contextual insights: